 Gaming Abbreviations and Acronyms: As we all know, the Gaming industry is the biggest, and professional gamers earn well by playing games online.
-Now a trend has come of online games because through online games, and players can voice chat and play together with communication.
+Now a trend has come of online games because through online games, players can voice chat and play together with communication.
 And many features are available on online games.

 If you are also a Gamer, you should know some Gaming Acronyms / Gaming Abbreviations and Full forms that are important to surprise others.
 It is a cool thing you can become a pro and knowledgeable gamer if you know these acronyms and full forms.
 These things are also usable when you chat on the gaming apps like Discord.